macorobots/roomac_ros/README.md

 ![ROS Distro](https://img.shields.io/badge/ROS%20Distro-melodic-informational)
 [![Docker](https://img.shields.io/badge/dockerhub-images-informational)](https://hub.docker.com/repository/docker/macorobots/roomac)

-Roomac is a low-cost autonomous mobile manipulation robot.
-It consists of a differential drive mobile base and a 5-DoF manipulator with a gripper.
-The costs of the whole construction summed up to around 550$ and using this platform I was able to prepare a proof-of-concept application - bringing a bottle to the user.
+Roomac is a low-cost autonomous mobile manipulation robot that consists of a differential drive mobile base and a 5-DoF manipulator with a gripper.
+The costs of the whole construction summed up to around 550$ and using this platform I was able to prepare a proof-of-concept application - fetching a bottle to the user.
 In this repository you can find software and package configurations used to achieve this goal, as well as a simulation in Gazebo, which you can use to test it yourself.

 <p align="center">
   <img src="https://drive.google.com/uc?export=download&id=1ZuP4w7tW_VWIHfj-qy7BVNyVtaTG9-dw" height="400" />